aleshaleksey/fansys23/13-crafting-imbuing.md

 - Single use (or useable N times).
 Not rechargeable.
 - Rechargeable (useable N times and then needs to be recharged).
 - Constant (always on).
-- At will (useable an unlimited amount of times, usually without a "cooldown").
+- At will (useable an unlimited amount of times, usually without a "cool-down").

 Furthermore the magic in items can be triggered by:
 - A successful attack/roll/skill roll.